 Reducing GHG emissions 20% by 2020 is no easy task.
 Yet, 80% by 2050 is whole new kind of undertaking.
 How different are these two goals?

-Topics: aceee, climate change, emissions reductions targets, mount everest, mount washington, usdn
+Topics: aceee, climate, emissions reductions targets, mount everest, mount washington, usdn

 In her last post, Senior Program Officer Mariella Puerto wrote about the Copenhagen leg of a recent learning tour to Denmark and Germany.
 She featured Copenhagen’s bike culture, its commitment to wind power, and other ideas driving progress towards that city’s goal to be the world's first “carbon neutral” capital by 2025.
 In this companion piece, she shares lessons from a firsthand look at Germany’s “Energiewende” (the “energy transition”).
 Between 2010 and 2011, committed to building on three decades of solid progress on renewable energy and unnerved by Fukushima, the German parliament enacted a series of polices to shift its power sector away from fossil fuels and nuclear to 80% renewables by 2050.
 Two years later, building on a foundation of sound energy policies and three decades of steady progress on renewable energy, Germany is at 25%.
 It also leads the world in installed solar capacity, even though the country gets less sun than anywhere in the US, except Alaska.

-Topics: climate change, cooperatives, energiewende, feed in tariffs, germany, renewable energy
+Topics: climate, cooperatives, energiewende, feed in tariffs, germany, renewable energy

 Copenhagen is on track to become the world’s first carbon neutral capital by 2025 – even while attracting 100,000 new residents.
 In June, Mariella Puerto, Barr Senior Program Officer, joined a group of US-based foundation staff to see firsthand how they were doing it, and what lessons it might hold for us on this side of the Atlantic.

-Topics: bicycles, clean energy, climate change, copenhagen, district cooling, district heating, wind
+Topics: bicycles, clean energy, climate, copenhagen, district cooling, district heating, wind

 In early spring, Barr Senior Program Officer Mariella Puerto was invited to speak at a 10th anniversary celebration for the Boston Nature Center - a project she had been involved with from its earliest days.
 In her remarks, she recounts BNC's story of disruptive innovation that catalyzed big change in two very complex and (in different ways) stuck systems.